 Nutritional deficiencies can lead to adverse outcomes in reproduction such as infertility and miscarriage.
 In pregnancy, a B12 deficiency can lead to complications in neonatal development, increasing the risk of preterm birth and lower birth weight1 Low levels of maternal red blood cell folate and high homocysteine values mid-pregnancy have also been found to be associated with reduced fetal growth.2

-B Vitamins perform a variety of actions that relate directly to the production of neurotransmitters, hormones, and therefore, mood.
-Through their blood sugar regulating actions, they help reduce mood swings, improve sleep, and assist the liver in detoxifying estrogens.4 z Pyridoxine, in particular, is needed for the body to produce GABA, dopamine and, with niacin and inositol, serotonin.⁵ They regulate how we feel and how we process and respond to stress.
+B vitamins perform a variety of actions that relate directly to the production of neurotransmitters, hormones, and therefore, mood.
+Through their blood sugar regulating actions, they help reduce mood swings, improve sleep, and assist the liver in detoxifying estrogens.4 Pyridoxine, in particular, is needed for the body to produce GABA, dopamine and serotonin, with niacin and inositol, They regulate how we feel and how we process and respond to stress.
 There is a well-documented link between a deficiency of B vitamins and depression, anxiety and stress.

 Several B vitamins have been identified as important to our cardiovascular health.
 Elevated homocysteine levels also pose an increased risk of damage to our blood vessels, resulting in arterial hardening known as arteriosclerosis.
 Arteriosclerosis develops when cholesterol is deposited into the arterial wall, leading to the formation of plaques.
 It is thought to occur when an abnormal distribution of cholesterol is present, due to poor dietary habits or genetic predisposition.6 While many B vitamins help reduce these risks, niacin has been touted as one of the most effective interventions for the reduction of cholesterol.
 Its therapeutic effects are outlined in Table 1.

 Up to 25% reduction

 Improvement of 15-35%